ilyamusabirov/hci-lambdaprototyping-tutorial/docs/060nextsteps.md

 ### Prototyping/Wizard of Oz Ideas

-- Render more sofisticated formated prompts with `jinja2` in Lambda, transform to png and send via chat bots to preserve formatting/add figures
 - Get bandit prompts from Trello Cards (text + pictures), update and move cards in Trello based on rewards

 ### Extrenal APIs/services ideas